 All too often these very important and essential systems are severely neglected by homeowners.
 Indiana summer and winter weather wreaks havoc on your HVAC system.
 Proper maintenance should be more than just a suggestion when it comes to these systems, it should be an absolute requirement.
 Missing or damaged insulation on lines, clogged or damaged cooling fins, abnormal flame pattern, corrosion, debris inside panel, dirty filters etc. are just a few of the issues we see daily

-Problems with roofing, either due to worn out or missing flashing, age, wear, storm damage or improper installation are likely to be found in many homes.
+Problems with roofing, either due to worn out or missing flashing, age, wear, storm damage or improper installation are likely to be found in many homes throughout Indianapolis.
 This does not necessarily mean that most roofs are in need of replacement, but rather that most are in need of some type of maintenance or repair.

 Electrical safety hazards, especially (but not always) in older homes: Examples are un-grounded outlets, lack of ground fault interrupters (shock protection devices), faulty wiring conditions in electrical panels, spliced wiring, open junction boxes, double tapped breakers etc. Such problems may be the result of errors at the time of construction, but more often than not in this day of the DIY handyman, they are due to wiring that was added or altered by persons other than qualified electricians.

 Plumbing issues can be an absolute nightmare for you as well as your home inspector.
 Sometimes you can see them, sometimes you can’t.
-Loose toilets, dripping faucets, slow or leaking drains, corroded supply and waste pipes, leaking connections, improper discharging of sump pump or condensate lines, improper slopes on waste lines, improperly installed or missing drain traps seem to be the most common issues we encounter.
+Loose toilets, dripping faucets, slow or leaking drains, corroded supply and waste pipes, leaking connections, improper discharging of sump pump or condensate lines, improper slopes on waste lines, improperly installed or missing drain traps seem to be the most common issues we encounter in the Indianapolis area.